 python train.py --network 2 --dataset 4 python train.py --network 3 --dataset 1 [...] python train.py --network 4 --dataset 2

 python train.py --network 4 --dataset 3 python train.py --network 1 --dataset 2 [...] python train.py --network 5 --dataset 4

 You then run each script/function in a dedicated terminal, maybe using tmux/byobu, and log out of the machine, leaving the experiments to finish.

-One downside of this method is pretty obvious: the load has been manually balanced from the start and, if one of our manual queues finish before the others, it will not be able to get tasks that are queued in our other scripts, in case those exist.
+One downside of this method is that the computation load has been manually balanced from the start and, if one of our manual queues finish before the others, that queue will not be able to get tasks that are waiting to be executed in our other scripts.
 This may result in idle computation resources.

 Another downside of this method is that there is no way to prioritize which experiments should be executed first.
 We can take an educated guess and say that the first experiment of each manual queue will finish first, then the second experiment of each manual queue and so on.
-But this method is unpredictable and, with time, this estimate may diverge.
+But this method is unpredictable and, with time, the estimate of which experiments are still running or when a specific experiment will end may diverge.

 The solution to these issues would be to have an easy way to queue all experiments, tell the computer how many of them can be executed in parallel and let it consume the queue of experiments automatically.

 ts works with the concept of slots.
-You tell it the maximum number of slots it has to run processes and, when queuing a process, how many slots this process requires to run.
+You tell it the maximum number of slots it has to run processes and, when queuing a process, how many slots each process requires.
 By default,

-ts works with one slot and each new process requires one slot, so a single task will be executed every time.
+ts provides a single available slot and each new process also requires one slot by default, so a single task will be executed every time.

 ts python train.py --network 1 --dataset 1 ts python train.py --network 1 --dataset 2 ts python train.py --network 1 --dataset 3 [...] ts python train.py --network 5 --dataset 4